-One of SDOT’s most popular publications, the Seattle Bicycling Guide Map is now better than ever.
+One of SDOT’s most popular publications, the Seattle Bike Map is now better than ever.
 The map presents information about cycling in Seattle in a clear, easy-to-use, and friendly format.
-The 2012 edition includes a fresh cover, an updated maps and graphics and descriptions about facilities including green bike lanes, bike boxes, and bike dots.

 Seattle’s bike map is updated annually to reflect progress made in building the 450-mile bikeway network recommended in the Seattle Bicycle Master Plan.